otkinsey/web_automation/README.md

 - [Virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)

 # Setup
 Use the following instructions to setup the dev environment.
-All instructions must be performed from your terminal:
+All instructions must be performed from your terminal:  return

 ## 1. Install pip
 First, see if pip is already install.
-Open terminal and run `which pip`
+Open terminal and run  return  return `which pip`
-The location of pip should be displayed in the terminal, if not, download and install it:
+The location of pip should be displayed in the terminal, if not, download and install it:  return
 `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
 `python get-pip.py`

 ## 2. Install virtualenv
-confirm if virtualenv is already installed
-`which virtualenv`
-if not installed run the following
+confirm if virtualenv is already installed  return `which virtualenv` if not installed run the following  return
 `pip install virtualenv`

 ## 3. Clone web automation repo
-Run the following
+Run the following  return
 `git clone https://github.com/otkinsey/web_automation`

 ## 4. Create virtualenv
-Run the following
+Run the following  return
 `virtualenv projectenv --python=python3`

 ## 5. Install testing and web automation dpendencies